Learning High-Order Control Barrier Functions for Safety-Critical Control with Gaussian Processes: BACKGROUND AND PRELIMINARIES

 \begin{defn}[Class $\mathcal{K}$ function \cite{khalil2002nonlinear}] We say that a continuous function $\alpha:[0, a) \rightarrow [0, \infty), a>0$, belongs to class $\mathcal{K}$, if it is strictly increasing and $\alpha(0)=0$. \end{defn}

-CBF method defines safety in dynamical systems based on the notion of set invariance, where a subset of the state space is specified as the safe set.
+CBF method defines safety based on the notion of set invariance, where a subset of the state space is specified as the safe set.
 This set is characterized by the zero-superlevel set of a continuously differentiable function $h:\mathbb{R}^n \rightarrow \mathbb{R}$ as